ingo/ingo.github.io/_recipes/butternut_squash_soup.md

 ---
-title: Butternut Squash Soup
 category: Soups
-description: This is a colorful and healthful soup made with butternut squash.
-It doesn't have any added cream, but it certainly tastes creamy.
-You can substitute other hard squashes in place of the butternut—we've had good success with soup pumpkins as well.
+description: "This is a colorful and healthful soup made with butternut squash.
+It\
+  \ doesn't have any added cream, but it certainly tastes creamy.
+You can substitute\
+  \ other hard squashes in place of the butternut\u2014we've had good success with\
+  \ soup pumpkins as well."
-image: img_0114.jpg
+image: butternut_squash_soup.jpg
 size: 6 cups
 time: 1 hour 15 minutes
+title: Butternut Squash Soup
 ---
 ### Ingredients

 * `2` butternut squash (about 4 3/4 pounds total), halved lengthwise, seeded